RomainCyr/LTRSP-3589/0_basic_interactions/0_connect/README.md

 ```

 Each `device` object has a `connected` attribute (`device.connected`) which returns `True` or `False`.
 Each `device` object also has a `name` attribute (`device.name`) which returns the device name (as per the name in the testbed).

-Use the `connected` attribute of the `device` object to log in the terminal if you are successfully connected to the device.

 ### Bonus - Exception Handling